 Click on the right arrow shown in the figure to upload the program to the module.
 Once the program has uploaded the LED on the controller will blink on and off at one second intervals.

 Congratulations - you have just executed your first IoT device.
 Now lets move onto something a bit more interesting and switch the LED on and off from your mobile phone.

 Step 9: Adding Libraries

 The Arduino compiler makes extensive use of libraries.
 These are discrete pieces og code that help the device to carry out a multitude of tasks.

 Let's do this one at a time.

-Download the Blynk zip file shown above.
+Download the Blynk zip file shown below.
 Note where you have stored it.